- WISPA Structure & Roles

 Administrative Support and Office AssistanceVolunteers are needed to assist various departments at peak times throughout the year.
 Various times throughout the year

 Volunteers are needed to build sets, design and create costumes, and lend a hand with other tasks for Upper and Middle School productions.
 Various times throughout the year

 Volunteers are asked to work with the librarians to shelve books and process new materials.
 Assistance with bulletin boards, flyers and specific projects is also needed.
 September to May

-Volunteers are asked to give support for the Sports and Games Days in the spring at the Primary School.
-Spring
+Volunteers are asked to give support for the Sports and Field Days in the fall at the Primary School.
+Fall

 WISPA works with the WIS Advancement Office and administration to prioritize and focus expenditures on those deemed highest priority by WIS and WISPA.

 The goal is to provide the greatest support and impact to the broadest areas of the school.
 Below are fundraising categories with a brief description of history, purpose and expenditures.

 Spring Bazaar is a WIS tradition organized by parents for the whole community, featuring international food (crepes, empanadas, high tea) as well as an international used book sale, attic treasures and games for the kids.
 Traditionally, Spring Bazaar has been an undertaking by multiple teams of volunteers and as a result, is WISPA’s top fundraiser, raising nearly $20,000 per year.
 Parents enjoy food and connecting with other families while children enjoy exciting games for all ages, from moonbounce to bubble ball.